esper-io/dev-docs/docs/home/faq/temporary.md

 Look for an email sent by Esper.
 Click on the link in the email to get started.

 **Step 2**
-Choose a method: email & password or Google.
+Choose a method: Email+Password or Google.
 Going forward, you will only be able to log in using that method.
 If you choose email & password, you may use your previous password or set a new one.

 **Step 3**